What Is Pediatric Extradural Hematoma?

 MRI is better for diagnosing back pain because it shows soft tissues, nerves, and discs clearly.
 CT scans are typically used for bone injuries or trauma but aren’t as effective for spinal nerve issues.

-At Neurowellness – Brain & Spine Health, we specialize in advanced diagnosis and treatment of complexbrain and spine disorders.
+At Neurowellness – Brain & Spine Health, we specialize in advanced diagnosis and treatment of complex brain and spine disorders.
 From tumours, trauma and epilepsy to degenerative spine conditions and disc prolapse, our team delivers precise, minimally invasive neurosurgical care designed for faster recovery and long-term well-being.

 Led by Dr. Ganesh Veerabhadraiah, one of Bangalore’s most trusted neurosurgeons, Neurowellness operates from Electronic City and Jayanagar, serving patients across South Bangalore and nearby areas such as Bannerghatta Road.
 With over two decades of surgical experience, cutting-edge technology, and evidence-based protocols, we combine clinical expertise with compassionate care.